-The market price of our common stock may be volatile and may decline.
+The market price of our common stock has been and may continue to be volatile and may decline.
 Market volatility may affect the value of an investment in our common stock and could subject us to litigation.

 Technology stocks have historically experienced high levels of volatility.
-The market price of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+The market price of our common stock has been and may continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including: